Senate OKs tough former regulator as market watchdog chief

 At his Senate confirmation hearing last month, Gensler said that if confirmed to the SEC post he would work to strengthen transparency and accountability in the markets.
 That will enable people “to invest with confidence and be protected from fraud and manipulation,” he said.
 “It means promoting efficiency and competition, so our markets operate with lower costs to companies and higher returns to investors. … And above all, it means making sure our markets serve the needs of working families.”

-Democratic senators urged Gensler as chairman to work on requiring corporations to fully disclose their climate change risks and political spending.
+Democratic senators urged Gensler as chairman to work on requiring corporations to fully disclose their climate change risks and political spending, and to aggressively punish companies for violations of securities laws.

 Several Republican senators used the hearing to argue against the imposition of new regulations in the financial markets, at the risk of stifling innovation and improperly expanding the government’s authority.